MarilizaC/doc-files/Peers.md

 After selecting or entering your filtering criteria, click Search to apply them to the list.

 ### Add peers to your Favorites list
-From the list, select each peer by clicking Add to Favorites.
+From the list on the Peers page, select each peer by clicking Add to Favorites.
 Take note of the following key points when adding peers:
 - Before adding a peer, review its details to verify that it suits your requirements.
 Details tagged with the ![Info icon](https://github.com/MarilizaC/icons/blob/master/Icon%20-%20Info.png) icon, including price and CPU, display more information when you hover over the them.
 - You can add offline peers to your list, however, you cannot use them for your environments and applications until they become online or active.
 - When adding **Free** peers, be aware that they can be changed to **Paid** by the owner, and vice versa.